-The Accounting and Finance Division should establish aggressive monthly closing schedules and improve its year-end closing procedures to allow for the timely performance of the Single Audit and enable the Department to comply with the reporting requirements established by applicable regulations.
+The Accounting and Finance Division should establish processes that enable compliance with aggressive monthly closing schedules and improve its year-end closing procedures to allow for the timely performance of the Single Audit.
+This will enable the Department to be in compliance with the reporting requirements established by applicable regulations.